 The subject site, located within the Escarpment Area District, represents a significant opportunity for intensification within the Downtown Core in proximity to transit.
-The owner has retained Project1 Studio to prepare a development concept, which proposes the construction of a 28-storey high-rise apartment building with a 6-story podium adjacent to the Alexander Fleck House.
-Comprising 326 residential units, the proposed development includes a mix of unit sizes ranging from bachelor to two-bed plus den units.
-The existing two- and three- storey low-rise apartment buildings on the western portion of the site are proposed to be demolished to accommodate the proposed development while the Part IV heritage property known as Alexander Fleck House is proposed to be retained as part of the development program.
+The applicant has retained Project1 Studio to prepare a development concept, which proposes the construction of a 28-storey high-rise residential building with a 6-story podium adjacent to the Alexander Fleck House.
+Comprising 326 residential units, the proposed development includes a mix of unit sizes ranging from studio to two-bed plus den units.

+The existing two- and three- storey low-rise apartment buildings on the western portion of the site are proposed to be demolished to accommodate the proposed development while the Part IV heritage property known as Alexander Fleck House is proposed to be retained as part of the development program (Demolition of the more modern north-west annexes of the Alexander Fleck House is proposed).

-Figure 9: Proposed Site Plan.
+Figure 11: Proposed Site Plan.